ophunt/class_schedule/README.md

 	a) selenium.
 Type ‘ pip install selenium ‘ in terminal
 	b) icalendar: Type ‘ pip install icalendar ‘ in terminal
 3) run the script.
 The easiest way is to drag and drop the python script onto the command line terminal (if configured)
+	a) when running the script, Chrome will open and auto log-in.
+It should load your class schedule but if there is an error on the schedule, press refresh.
+4) the script will place a file called [yourNetID]_class_schedule.ical in your C:/Users/[YourAccountName] directory
+5) upload the ical file to your calendar tool of choice